The Bankrate promise

 Take advantage of the lipstick effect

-The “lipstick effect” is a theory that consumers tend to spend more on tiny indulgences during economic recessions and downturns rather than spend their money on luxuries.
+The “lipstick effect” is the idea that consumers tend to spend more on tiny indulgences during economic recessions and downturns rather than on luxuries.
 While this could fall under “personal care” categories as recommended above, cosmetic companies in particular tend to fare well during economic downturns and many attribute this to the lipstick effect.

 To double down, investors could consider cosmetic companies that also pay dividends to boost their portfolio during a bear market.
 Major players in the beauty industry can provide stability as well as dividends during times of market uncertainty.
-The idea is that even during times of economic downturn, consumers can still afford small luxuries.
 One can achieve this through cosmetics, but also through small luxuries like Starbucks or a night out to eat.
 Investors can take advantage of this by leaning into similar stocks or funds that follow popular food and entertainment industries.

 Re-balance your portfolio